Overview

 Golf

 The 18‑hole championship course, originally laid out by Robert Trent Jones Sr. and revamped by Tom Fazio, stretches over 230 acres of rolling parkland.
-Each hole has been rebuilt with modern technology, offering strategic challenges for amateurs and professionals alike.
-The course has hosted the Irish Open (2007, 2008) and the J P McManus Pro‑Am, and will be the stage for the 2027 Ryder Cup.
+Modern SubAir irrigation technology keeps the greens fast and dry.
+The course has hosted the Irish Open (2007‑2009) and the J P McManus Pro‑Am and will stage the 2027 Ryder Cup.

 Spa & Wellness